 9) Day Trader

 This is a trader who opens and closes trading positions on the same day.

 Day traders are usually speculators and use derivative products like CFDs to try to profit from the rise or fall of the price of an asset.

 How to Open Forex Trading Account

 To open a forex trading account, you need to first choose a reputed broker that is regulated by the CMA.
-There are many brokers that are regulated, so you should compare factors like the safety of funds, fees, platforms, instruments, support, ease of withdrawals, etc.
+You should compare forex brokers regulated in Kenya by checking their regulation and safety of funds, trading and non-trading fees, trading application platforms supported, instruments available for trading, customer support, ease of deposits/withdrawals, etc.

-Once you have decided on the forex broker that you want to choose, then you should proceed with opening your trading account.
+After you have done your research and decided on the forex broker that you want to trade with, then you should proceed with opening your trading account.
 We will take FXPesa as an example.
-The steps involved are generally the same at all forex brokers.
+The steps involved are generally the same for all forex brokers.

 On the broker’s website, go to the “Open Account” section, and complete the signup process.

 Step 3) Submit your documents for KYC: All regulated brokers are required to complete the KYC of trading clients.